input-output-hk/marlowe/docs/differences.md

 In Marlowe 2.0, a transaction may include any number of inputs that may be signed by any number of participants.
 A transaction may in some circustances include no inputs too, in order to update the state of the contract as time passes; empty transactions need no signatures.

 We have also taken a lot of care in ensuring some properties hold for all contracts.
-For example: in Marlowe 2.0, the `Both` construct treats both of its subcontracts equally; we achieve this by ensuring that each input is applied sequentially.
+For example: in Marlowe 2.0, the `Both` construct treats both of its subcontracts equally (that is: `Both a b` is equivalent to `Both b a`); we achieve this by ensuring that each input is applied sequentially.

-Another example: in Marlowe 2.0, for any given contract, there is only a finite number of inputs that the contract can accept, this reduces the chances of a DoS attack, since it is harder to find valid inputs with which to overflow a contract.
+Another example: in Marlowe 2.0, for any given contract, there is only a finite number of inputs that the contract can accept, this reduces the chances of a DoS attack, since it is harder to find valid inputs with which to saturate a contract.

 ## Conclusion

 We have presented some of the main differences between Marlowe 1.3 and Marlowe 2.0.
 Marlowe 2.0 includes many more subtle changes that are all aimed at improving the consistency, robustness, and user experience, but they are out of the scope of this tutorial.

-Nevertheless, we hope that this document will help and motivate the reader to learn more and use the new Marlowe 2.0.
+Nevertheless, we hope that this document will help and motivate the reader to use and learn more about Marlowe 2.0.

 ## Where to go to find out more